markh-de/KiVar/README.md

 ##### Configuration Identification

-Upon start, during the compilation stage, KiVar automatically detects the current variation configuration, i.e., it tries to find one definite choice for each configured aspect, based on the currently assigned values, field contents, attributes and features for each related footprint.
+Upon start, during the rule processing stage, KiVar analyzes the board data and automatically detects the current variation Configuration, i.e. it tries to find one definite Choice for each configured Aspect, based on the currently assigned values, field contents, attributes and features for each related footprint.

-If they do not exactly match one definite choice (per variation aspect), then the corresponding variation choice selector is preset to the entry _'\<unset>'_.
-This will probably happen before applying a specific choice for the first time or after editing expressions, because not all of the currently assigned footprint properties may perfectly match one of the defined variation choices.
+If KiVar fails to find a matching definite Choice for a variation Aspect, then the corresponding variation Choice selector is preset to the entry _'\<unset>'_.
+This will probably happen before applying a specific Choice for the first time or after editing Assignments, because not all of the initial footprint data may perfectly match exactly one of the defined variation Choices (per Aspect).

 ##### Possible Error Messages

-In case the defined choice expressions cannot be parsed and/or compiled without problems, an error message window with a list of problems is presented.
+In case the user-provided Records cannot be parsed and/or processed without problems, an error message window with a list of problems will be presented.
 Each of the listed problems must then be fixed in order to successfully start the plugin.

 > [!TIP]
 > Error messages can be clicked to focus the corresponding footprint on the _pcbnew_ canvas in the background.

 ##### Variation Choices Selection

-If all expressions can be compiled without problems, the plugin dialog window appears.
+If all Records can be processed without problems, the plugin dialog window appears.

-For the above [real-world examples](#real-world-examples), the selection dialog window may look similar to the following:
+For the above [usage examples](#usage-examples), the selection dialog window may look similar to the following:

 ![Variant Selection Dialog Without Changes](doc/plugin-empty.svg)

 For each of the listed Aspect Identifiers a variation Choice Identifier can now be selected.

-If the values, field contents, attributes and features of the footprint(s) related to a variation aspect shall not be modified, the entry _'\<unset>'_ can be selected for that variation aspect.
+If the values, field contents, attributes and features of the footprint(s) related to a variation Aspect shall not be modified, the entry _'\<unset>'_ can be selected for that variation Aspect.
 In this case, the corresponding variation will be excluded from the assignment stage and related footprints remain unmodified.

 The change list section below the selection area summarizes all component changes to be performed for each related footprint if the current variation configuration is applied.